At the time of writing, the author holds IOTA and XLM.

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Ether (ETH) is the native token of Ethereum, a blockchain-based platform designed to help developers build and distribute decentralised applications.
+Ether (ETH) is the native token of Ethereum, a blockchain-based platform designed to help developers build and distribute decentralized applications.
 The world’s second largest cryptocurrency by market cap after bitcoin (BTC) at the time of writing, ETH can be used to pay transaction fees and for computational services when using the Ethereum network.

 ETH can also be bought and sold on cryptocurrency exchanges, but before buying any ETH you should make sure you’re aware of all the factors that could potentially affect its value.
 One of those factors is its rate of inflation, also known as the ETH issuance rate.